-Here’s what you don’t need…
+Here’s what you don’t need.

-Instead, we created a week-by-week Black Friday social media campaign calendar that you can actually use.
+Week-by-week Black Friday social media campaign calendar that you can actually use.

 It’s all here …

-We also excluded a number of Q4 holidays that show up on other calendars — not to mention notes about hashtags, tweets, and “going viral” because those social media marketing tips simply do not drive consistent wins this time of year.
+We also excluded a number of Q4 holidays that show up on other calendars — not to mention notes about hashtags, tweets, and “going viral” — because those social media marketing tips simply do not drive consistent wins this time of year.

 None of the work-day events within the calendar are set in stone.
 Each should be updated as you plan.

 They do, however, represent the structural framework we’re using this year across our clients.

 The first order of business for BFCM planning lies in determining your overarching business goal for the Q4 holiday season …

 Once your objectives are identified, the rest will follow.

 From there, supplement that goal by planning your campaigns in phases.
 Strategize 3-5 campaigns (funnels) centered on landers, ads, and emails for …